It was a brave new world for BL – a Honda built in the UK but, in many ways, the Triumph Acclaim represented so much more.

 Looking at the plan, and putting aside the relative merits of the cars on offer, it did seem to have a firm footing.
 But the deal with Chrysler fell through when the US parent company pulled out of the UK, leaving the company to be bought by PSA (Peugeot-Citroën).

-BL was eventually relieved about losing Chrysler UK to the French – once PSA started running the company, it quickly became apparent that the Anglo-French operation had actually been in worse shape than it was!
+BL was eventually relieved about losing Chrysler UK to the French – once PSA started running the company, it quickly became apparent that the Anglo-French operation had actually been in worse shape than it was thought to be!

 So, should BL have gone with Renault?